 February 4, 2009 at 3:36am

 What is Cosmononplusation Day?
+A day to contemplate your place in the universe.
 Here's the definition of cosmononplusation: "the vague, speechless awe one experiences upon gazing up into the cosmos and contemplating the pathetic minuteness of one’s being."
 Thank you Mr. Charles Harrington Elster for that.

 So what do you do on this day?
 That's entirely up to you - but here's what I do.
 First, the day is mine.
 When the universe skips a beat and gives us an extra day, why give it away?
 Keep it for yourself I say.
 I use it for introspection, to contemplate the minuteness of my being within the grand cosmos and the utterly infinitesimal fraction of an instant we may have within the infinite bounds of time.